This post may contain affiliate links. Please read our disclosure policy.

 First things first: we need to get each leaf off the cabbage and those need to be softened.
 To get there, cut out the core with a sharp knife cutting at an angle all the way around it.
 Learn more about how to cut cabbage in my post on this subject.

-Meanwhile get a the biggest pot in the kitchen, fill it with water and bring that to a boil.
+Meanwhile, bring a large pot of water to a boil.
+Choose the biggest pot you have.
 This is probably the most impatience-inducing aspect of the project!
 It takes a minute, and then a few more, to bring the thing to boil.

 Dunk the head of cabbage into the boiling water and submerge it with tongs.
-After a few minutes, start removing one leaf at a time until you’ve pulled them all.
+Boil the cabbage for a few minutes, and remove one leaf at a time until you’ve pulled them all out.
 Wait a few seconds between pulls to allow that outer leaf to soften before pulling it away.

 Then, each leaf has a thick rib in the middle that needs to be cut out.
-I generally cut all the way down the leaf, cutting the rib out and the leaf in half.
-On smaller leaves the rib can simply be shaved down to make it easier to roll.
+I generally cut all the way down the leaf, cutting the rib out and the leaf in half with a paring knife or larger chef’s knife.
+On smaller leaves, the rib can simply be shaved down to make it easier to roll.

 How to roll cabbage